hagan/motdartisan/README.md

 ### Manual Commands

 - `motd-fetch` - Fetch new ASCII art from OpenAI
+  - Use `-p "custom prompt"` for specific requests
 - `motd-show` - Display random cached art
+  - Use `-i ID` to show specific art
+  - Use `-b` for bordered display
+  - Use `-c` for centered display
 - `motd-clear` - Clear the art cache
-- `motd-list` - List cached art pieces
+- `motd-list` - List cached art pieces with metadata

 ## Configuration Options